aetperf/aetperf.github.io/_posts/2024-04-08-Enrich-a-digital-terrain-model.md

 ###  Bounding box definition with longitude and latitude

-Define the bounding box coordinates in EPSG:4326 and create a polygon from the points.
+We define the bounding box coordinates in EPSG:4326 (WGS 84) and create a polygon from the points.

 ```python
 # Define bounding box coordinates in EPSG:4326